-What about bank and wire transfers within the United States?
+What about bank account and wire transfers within the United States?
 These usually come with fees ranging from $5 to $25.
 For wire transfers outside of the US, plan on spending $10 in fees.

 Kraken allows users to trade with six different fiat currencies.
-And you don't need to visit other exchanges before the trading begins.
+And you don't need to visit other crypto exchanges before the trading begins.
 This functionality stands in stark contrast to businesses such as Bittrex, which only permit cryptocurrency trading.

 Find out more about the differences between various crypto exchanges.

-Which cryptocurrencies does the company accept?
 You'll be impressed by the vast list.
 That's because the platform currently supports more than 38 different altcoins.

 Kraken has even more available pairs.
 When it comes to pairs, the more popular they are, the more trading pairs they have.